bullhorn/career-portal/CONTRIBUTING.md

 In order to be merged, a merge request must:
  - tested according to a test plan locally
  - be reviewed by a repo maintainer
- - build must be passing in Jenkins
+ - build must be passing
  - any relevant unit tests are updated

  ## Suggested IDEs